 Please read through the NHN detailed guide to Nevada homeschooling laws.
 It is important to know and understand your rights.
 If you have questions after reading this page, please contact NHN and we will do our best to help.

 Step 1: Understand what “Homeschooling” means in Nevada (private, self-funded education provided to a child that is parent-directed) and understand the other Nevada Parental Choice Options that are available to you.
 The differences between Government funded “school choice” and privately funded options are also explained in this pictograph, Education Options in NV.

 Step 2: Determine what County/school district you reside in.
 School districts in Nevada are run by the various counties.

-Step 5: Mail your NOI to the school district (see step 2) using “certified mail” and a “return receipt” request from the post office (the return receipt is a green two-sided card).
+Step 5: Mail your NOI and the Education Plan to the superintendent/school district (see step 2) using “certified mail” and a “return receipt” request from the post office (the return receipt is a green two-sided card).
 You have 10 days after withdrawing your child from public school or 30 days after moving to Nevada (or if names/addresses change in NV) to file your NOI.

 Step 6: You should receive a written acknowledgement from your school district in a week or two.
 Keep the receipt on file.

 Nothing else is required of you from the state.
 You do not need to refile your NOI unless you move or change your name.